Skip to main content

 Something else to remember when it comes to how to buy a domain name is that not all domains are in high demand.
 If your domain name uses a made-up word or a very specific business name, chances are nobody is going to squat on your domain name if you let it expire.
 If you want to find out more about the demand for your domain name, you can use a domain price checker to see what it’s valued at.
 The higher the value of your domain, the more likely people are to squat on it if you let it expire.

 While there are country domain names you can use to tell people where your business is based, your location has no real effect on your domain name.
-When you’re buying a domain name, you can choose country-specific domain names such as .it for Italy and .ir for Iran.
+When you’re buying a domain name, you can choose country-specific domain names such as .it for Italy and .ca for Canada.
 However, you don’t need to know your country’s domain extension or use it to create a website.
 No matter which country you’re from, you can create a website using one of the standard domain extensions, including .com, .net, and .org.

 One thing to remember is that certain country-specific domain extensions are only available to residents of that country.
 For example, you can only register a .it domain if you’re a natural or legal citizen of the European Union, so you can’t have an Italian domain for an American business.
 When it comes to .us domains, things are a bit different.
 Any company or individual that’s licensed in or a citizen of the United States can register a .us domain, but these domains can also be registered by certain foreign organizations that have an interest in the United States.